-The U.S. Presidents during its involvement in the Vietnam War were:
+There were 5 U.S. Presidents during its involvement in the Vietnam War.
+They were:

 1. Dwight Eisenhower (1953-1961)

-After the Geneva Accords were signed between French and the Communists leading to a partition of Vietnam, Eisenhower decided to create the South East Asia Treaty Organization (SEATO) with the purpose of stopping communist influence in South East Asia.
+After the Geneva Accords were signed between the French and Communist Viet Minh leading to a partition of Vietnam, Eisenhower decided to create the South East Asia Treaty Organization (SEATO) with the purpose of stopping communist influence in South East Asia.
 SEATO was used as a cover for Eisenhower to build a new nation in the South fighting against the Communists in the North.
+In 1955, the Republic of Vietnam was born with Ngo Dinh Diem as its President.

 2. John F. Kennedy (1961-1963)